mamure/BAproj/README.md

 The results of the test i should be able to look at and discuss: error rate at different loads, throughput, end-to-end delay.
 All at different scales.

 Maybe make my own routing LB algorithm?

+Found that depending on the network the routing path may went through clients from mesh routers which i did not want so fixed that.
 ## Week 12 (21-27 apr)
 ## Week 13 (28 apr-4 may)
 ## Week 14 (5-11 may)